edgedb/easy-edgedb/chapter4/index.md

 {<cal::local_time>'15:44:56'}
 ```

-We will imagine that our game engine has a clock that gives the time as a `str`, like the '15:44:56' in the example above.
+We will imagine that our game engine has a clock that sends the database the time as a `str`, like the '15:44:56' in the example above.
 We'll make a quick `Time` type that will hold this `str` and use it to make two computed properties.
 It looks like this:

 ```sdl
 type Time {